felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 ## 3-Conclusion

-So with that being said, there are two ways to implemente our WordPress.
+In this demo, we show two ways to implemente our WordPress.
 Elastic Beanstalk and Infrasture as code.